 #2 Kids have lost ownership of the experience

-I believe that that one huge factor that makes traditional organized sports less fun and leads children to pursue other interests over sport is loss of ownership of the experience.
+I believe that one huge factor that makes traditional organized sports less fun and leads children to pursue other interests over sports is the loss of ownership of the experience.

 The Parkour Solution: Parkour is completely subjective and interpretive.
 There are not times when an athlete needs to score a goal or pass at the right time to be deemed successful or a useful player.
-Movement athletes of course practice movements, but its then up to them to choose their own style of play, create their own combinations of movement, and to find their own paths through any obstacle course.
-Because of these layers, it becomes very personal and any accomplishment is completely the athletes and the athlete’s along to claim.
+Movement athletes of course practice movements, but it's then up to them to choose their own style of play, create their own combinations of movement, and find their own paths through any obstacle course.
+Because of these layers, it becomes very personal and any accomplishment is completely the athlete and the athlete’s along to claim.
 Luckily, because most parents have little or no first-hand experience with parkour, parents are just genuinely surprised and amazed when their kids learn something that appears to be out of a stunt reel.
-The parent’s initial surprise is pick up on by the child and translates into feelings of joy and success.
+The parent’s initial surprise is picked up on by the child and translates into feelings of joy and success.
 A truly fun feeling for a parent to give a child through their reactions alone.
-No back seat coaching here.
+No backseat coaching here.

 #3 They don’t get playing time

 If kids are on a team, and they never get to play meaningful minutes or get pulled out after any mistake, they are going to quit!
 Kids want to play.
 Kids need to play.
 It matters little to them how good their team is, or how famous their coach is if they never get in and contribute to the team.
 A study by the Josephean Institute found that 90% of children would rather PLAY on a losing team then SIT THE BENCH on a winning team.